 Getting married at home (even if it's a secret/private ceremony) and then having a symbolic ceremony at the Majestic is much, much easier.

-When you book 15 rooms or at least 7 nights or 105 room nights, you'll get your Majestic Colonial wedding package for free!
+At the time of writing this post, when you book 15 rooms or at least 7 nights or 105 room nights, you'll get your Majestic Colonial wedding package for free!